noiz23/programer2/OCPStudyGuide/README.md

     - The has‐a relationship is also known as the object composition test.
 --------- Singleton Pattern
     - The singleton pattern is a creational pattern focused on creating only one instance of an object in memory within an application, sharable by all classes and threads within the application.
-    - All constructors in a singleton class are marked private, which ensures that no other class iscapable of instantiating another version of the class.
+    - All constructors in a singleton class are marked private, which ensures that no other class is capable of instantiating another version of the class.
     - The singleton class is effectively final -> all constructors in a singleton class are marked private.
     - Singletons are used in situations where we need access to a single set of data throughout an application.
 For example, application configuration data and reusable  data caches are commonly implemented using singletons.
 Singletons may also be used to coordinate access to shared resources, such as coordinating write access to a file.
 --------Immutable Objects pattern*